-- Milestone not met according to schedule. - o Problems in meeting milestone are likely to impact subsequent project delivery, such that revisions to project timing, scope or budget must be considered. - o Milestone payment is withheld. - Project review initiated and undertaken by GISERA Research Advisory Committee. - 2.
+- 1. Traffic light reports in the Project Schedule Table below show progress using a simple colour code: - Green: - Milestone fully met according to schedule. - Project is expected to continue to deliver according to plan.
+0 - Milestone payment is approved.
+0 - Amber: - Milestone largely met according to schedule. - Project has experienced delays or difficulties that will be overcome by next milestone, enabling project to return to delivery according to plan by next milestone. - Milestone payment approved for one amber light. - Milestone payment withheld for second of two successive amber lights; project 0 review initiated and undertaken by GISERA Director. - Red - Milestone not met according to schedule.
+0 - o Problems in meeting milestone are likely to impact subsequent project delivery, such that revisions to project timing, scope or budget must be considered. - Milestone payment is withheld. - Project review initiated and undertaken by GISERA Research Advisory 0 Committee. - 2.
 Progress Schedule Reports outline task objectives and outputs and describe, in the 'progress report' section, the means and extent to which progress towards tasks has been made.